 The warranty liability account balance is based on management's estimates of the lifetime return rate for each model and the cost to repair each returned model.
 These assumptions are based on historical rates for similar products and on actual return rates.
 If the estimated cost to repair each unit increased by 10%, then the warranty liability balance would be \$69 higher at December 31, 2024.
-If the lifetime return rate was increased by 10%, then the warranty liability balance would be \$69 higher at December 31, 2024 would increase by the same amount as an increase in the warranty liability.
+If the lifetime return rate was increased by 10%, then the warranty liability balance would be \$69 higher at December 31, 2024.
+The cost of revenues for the year ended December 31, 2024 would increase by the same amount as an increase in the warranty liability.
 Decreases to these rates of 10% will reduce the warranty liability by the same amount.